foundersandcoders/coursebook/src/course/handbook/safeguarding.md

 ## 2023 Categories of extremism

-• Extreme right wing
+- Extreme right wing
-• Islamist
+- Islamist
-• Mixed, unstable and
+- Mixed, unstable and unclear(MUU) subcategories include:
-unclear(MUU) subcategories include
    - Incel

 ## Extremist influences could include, but are not limited to: